-Orientation and In-Service Training Sample Clauses
+Orientation and In-Service Training Clause Samples

 Orientation and In-Service Training.
-The Agency agrees to provide orientation and in-service training, as well as professional development opportunities to employees in accordance with Agency policies.
+The agency agrees to provide orientation and in-service training, as well as professional development opportunities to employees in accordance with agency policies.

 Orientation and In-Service Training.
 A. All orientation and in-service training of classified employees shall be conducted during the period designated by the Board as the work day and work year for those designated employees.